Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Restructured dimension tree and customized extrapolation

-By combining the iterative complexity of the dimension tree (Table \ref{tab_4}), the complexity of the branch reutilization of dimension tree (Table \ref{tab_5}), and the TTM complexity framework, we systematically derive the total computational complexity for the three scenarios, as shown in Table \ref{tab_6}.
+The iterative complexity of the dimension tree (Table \ref{tab_4}), the complexity of the restructured dimension tree ( Table \ref{tab_5}), and the TTM complexity framework are integrated to enable the systematic deduction of the total computational complexity for the three scenarios, with the results presented in Table \ref{tab_6}.

 When $I_1=I_2=I_3=I_4$, the dominant computational cost is $I_1I_2I_3I_4R$.
-In branch reutilization of the dimension tree, the occurrence of this term is fewer compared to both the classical dimension tree and without the dimension tree.
-Consequently, the computational cost of the branch reutilization of dimension tree is lower than that of the other two scenarios.
+In restructured dimension tree, the occurrence of this term is fewer compared to both the classical dimension tree and without the dimension tree.
+Consequently, the computational cost of the restructured dimension tree is lower than that of the other two scenarios.

+\begin{remark} The reconstructed dimension tree reduces the main computational burden.
+Meanwhile, by distributing the remaining computational load in a non-centralized manner across various indices, it enhances the algorithm's adaptability to different datasets. \end{remark}

+We extend the analysis to $N$-th order tensors and, under the assumption of $I=I_1=I_2=\cdots=I_N$, obtain the computational cost of TTM for $N$-th order tensors in the first three iterations of the algorithm.
+The result is presented in Corollary \ref{cor_1}.